Need help with this?

-- Make sure you clear any caching and deactivate any caching or performance plugins.
+#1.
+Clear any caching and deactivate any caching or performance plugins.
 This also includes server caching software like Varnish and hosted solutions such as CDNs such as Cloudflare.
 After any change you make in the steps below, clear your browser cache.

 #3.
 Now deactivate all plugins besides All in One SEO Pack.
-If the problem went away then you know it was caused by one of the plugins you deactivated.
-Reactivate each plugin one at a time until the problem occurs.
+If the problem went away, then you it was caused by one of the plugins you deactivated.
+Reactivate each plugin one at a time until the problem occurs again.
 You now know which plugin is causing the issue.
 However, if the problem did not go away, then it might have something to do with your theme.
 Switch to the default WordPress theme (currently this is Twenty Nineteen).
 If the problem went away, then you know it was caused by your theme.

 #4.
 You can also enable WP_Debug and check the debug log for error messages.
 For instructions on how to do this, consult the WordPresss Codex.

-We offer premium support provided by our full time support staff to customers who have purchased All in One SEO Pack Pro with a Support and Updates subscription.
+We offer premium support provided by our full time support staff to customers who have an active license for All in One SEO Pack Pro.